-Before becoming an Alaska big game hunting guide, Al trapped during the winters, and he worked seasonally as a timber faller cutting old growth trees in various remote, frontier logging camps scattered across Southeast Alaska from Ketchikan in the south to Icy Bay in the north.
+Before becoming an Alaska big game hunting guide, Al trapped wolverines, martin, and wolves during the winters, and he worked seasonally as a timber faller cutting old-growth trees in various remote, frontier logging camps scattered across Southeast Alaska from Ketchikan in the south to Icy Bay in the north.
 He first started outfitting hunters in 1983 and became a registered guide in 1989.
 Al is also an experienced prospector and the owner of a gold mining operation.

 Al is a dedicated writer, and his adventure stories have appeared in Sporting Classics, Sporting Classics Daily, and The Alaska Trapper.
 An excerpt from his book-of-memoirs-in-progress has recently been selected to appear in the Alaska Sporting Journal.

 Our introductory slideshow on the homepage highlights 37 years of many of Al’s local Haines, Alaska backcountry experiences, as well as the scenic grandeur of the Haines area.